RougherO/CC/Cloud Services and Platforms/Platform/AWS/EC2 (Elastic Compute Cloud).md

 ---

+#### 2. What are the different pricing models available for Amazon EC2, and how do they work?

+Amazon EC2 offers several pricing models to accommodate different workload types and budget considerations:

+- **On-Demand Instances:**

+    - Pay for compute capacity by the hour or second with no long-term commitment.
+    - Best for short-term, unpredictable workloads or development and testing environments.
+- **Reserved Instances (RIs):**

+    - Offer significant discounts (up to 75%) compared to On-Demand pricing.
+			    - Require a one-year or three-year commitment.
+    - Suitable for steady-state workloads such as web applications or databases.
+- **Spot Instances:**

+    - Allow users to bid for unused EC2 capacity at discounted rates (up to 90% off On-Demand prices).
+    - Ideal for fault-tolerant, flexible, and time-insensitive workloads such as batch processing and big data analysis.

+---

-#### 2. **Explain the different instance types available in EC2.
+#### 3. **Explain the different instance types available in EC2.
 How do users select the appropriate instance based on their application requirements?**

 AWS EC2 offers several **instance types** tailored for different workloads.
 Instance types differ based on compute power, memory, storage, and networking performance.
 The key instance families are: